-The legislation also outlines the conditions under which installations can be authorized, including compliance with federal licensing requirements and financial assurance for decommissioning and reclamation.
-It allows the Department of Environmental Quality to engage experts for the review process and requires that any spent nuclear fuel remains the property of the manufacturer until it is transferred to permanent storage.
-The bill includes conforming amendments to existing laws and mandates the promulgation of necessary rules by the Environmental Quality Council and the Industrial Siting Council.
+The legislation also outlines the conditions under which installations can be authorized, including the necessity for a license from the United States Nuclear Regulatory Commission and compliance with reporting requirements.
+It emphasizes the importance of financial assurance for decommissioning and reclamation of installations, allowing the Department of Environmental Quality to review and ensure adequate financial provisions are in place.
+The bill further stipulates that any spent nuclear fuel stored at these installations remains the property of the advanced nuclear reactor manufacturer until it is transferred to permanent storage.
 The act is set to take effect on July 1, 2026, with certain sections becoming effective immediately upon the bill's passage.

 Statutes affected: